CLEAR-AI-ML-for-shipping-data/database/docs/Notes.md

 - Does the index size % reduce further with more data? (how does the graph look like)
 - log all events

+- add units to the variable names
+- use iso format for the timestamps

 ## workshop 30th sep 2024
 - Internal waters and speed < xx